mozilla/uniffi-rs/docs/adr/0004-only-threadsafe-interfaces.md

   https://github.com/mozilla/uniffi-rs/commit/454dfff6aa560dffad980a9258853108a44d5985).

-* Existing applications that are yet to consider how to make their implementations `Send+Sync` can not be wrapped until they have.
+* Existing applications that are yet to consider how to make their implementations `Send+Sync` cannot be wrapped until they have.

 * The examples which aren't currently marked with the `[Threadsafe]` attribute will become more complex as they will all need to implement and explain how